 Webinar: The brain disease model of addiction and implications for practice

-This webinar aims to synthesise and translate new research that has examined a broad range of AOD treatment providers’ views (e.g., case workers, social workers, psychologists, doctors) about the brain disease model of addiction) and its clinical impact.
+July's Connect & Learn session aims to synthesise and translate new research that has examined a broad range of AOD treatment providers’ views about the brain disease model of addiction (BDMA) and its clinical impact.

 1:00pm - 2:00pm

 Tony Barnett joined Turning Point in 2018 as a research officer.
-Working in the clinical research team, his work explores the views of consumers and clinicians about drug and alcohol treatment, care and recovery across a range of settings.
-Tony is also currently completing his PhD at Monash University.
-His thesis explores Australian drug and alcohol treatment providers’ views about the brain disease model of addiction and how neuroscientific models integrate with practice.
+Working in the clinical research team, his work explores the views of consumers and clinicians about different forms of drug and alcohol treatment, care and recovery across a range of settings.
+Tony’s PhD research at Monash University has focussed on Australian drug and alcohol treatment providers’ views about the brain disease model of addiction and how neuroscientific models integrate with practice.

 Who should register?

 This webinar is suitable for workers in the AOD, mental health, allied health and welfare sectors.